Blahah/blahah.github.io/_posts/2013-10-19-installing-transrate.md

 echo $PATH
 {% endhighlight %}

+You'll get an output like this:

+`/usr/bin:/bin:/usr/sbin:/sbin:/usr/local/bin`

+So if you run a command, say `ls`, your shell will first look in `/usr/bin` for an executable file called `ls`, then if it doesn't find one it will look in `/bin`, and so on down the list until it either finds the file or runs out of places to look.

 To add to the path, you just replace the current setting with a new one:

 {% highlight bash %}